lijinsuo/go-demo/README.md

 Welcome to contribute to VirtualAPK, you can contribute issues or pull requests, see the [Contributing Guide](CONTRIBUTING.md).

 # License
-VirtualAPK is under the Apache License 2.0, See the [LICENSE](LICENSE) file.
+VirtualAPK is under the Apache License 2.0, see the [LICENSE](LICENSE) file.